CoolProp/CoolProp/Web/develop/buildbot.rst

         <key>UserName</key>
         <string>buildbot</string>
         <key>WorkingDirectory</key>
-        <string>/Users/buildbot/slave/logs</string>
+        <string>/Users/buildbot/worker/logs</string>
         <key>SessionCreate</key>
         <true/>
     </dict>
     </plist>

 Please change the file above according to your needs and pay special attention to username and path definitions.
-The script ``a-slave.command`` that is called by ``launchd`` could look like this one::
+The script ``a-worker.command`` that is called by ``launchd`` could look like this one::

     #!/bin/bash
     #
     # Description: This file call the control script to start and
-    #              stop the buildbot slave.
+    #              stop the buildbot worker.
 It stays open when being
     #              called and waits for a signal to terminate running
     #              and endless while-loop.
 After catching a signal
-    #              to terminate, it shuts down the build slave and
+    #              to terminate, it shuts down the build worker and
     #              returns.
 It is a wrapper for another Bash script
     #              allowing us to use launchd on MacOS.
     #